GDMLSchema directory not located in same area as geometry gdml file

 I'll see about making a product.

-#4 Updated by Lynn Garren about 6 years ago
+#4 Updated by Lynn Garren over 6 years ago

 This tarball contains an exact match to larcore/Geometry/gdml/GDMLSchema: